thijsDieperink/strad-md-infra/setup/basicLocal/README.md

 3. This script installs some brane related configuration files and images
 4. Before we can start up the control node, we need to modify some things:
    - In the infra.yml file:
-     - Change the delegate address to `http://host.docker.internal:50052`
+     - Change the delegate address to `http://host.docker.internal:50051`
-     - Change the registry address to `https://host.docker.internal:50051`
+     - Change the registry address to `https://host.docker.internal:50054`
-   - In the node.yml file, change the ports for the services:
+   - In the node.yml file, make sure the ports for the services are as follows:
-     - prx = 50054
+     - prx = 50050
      - api = 50055
-     - drv = 50056
+     - drv = 50053
-     - plr = 50057
+     - plr = 50052
-     - Make sure all references to these ports are changed
+     - Make sure all references to these ports are correct
 5. Now start up the control node:
    - MacOS/Ubuntu | `branectl start control -f docker-compose-central.yml`
    - Windos | **TBA**
 6. Make sure everything works by running | `docker ps` and check if all four containers (brane-drv, brane-api, brane-plr and brane-prx) are running
 7. If you want to stop the instance:
    - MacOS/Ubuntu |
-     - worker | `branectl stop`
+     - worker | `branectl stop -f docker-compose-worker.yml`
      - control | `branectl stop -f docker-compose-central.yml`
    - Windows | **TBA**